rohanr07/CarGame/README.md

 There are a number of different vechiles the user can choose from.

-For a more detailed explanation of this app please refer to the video below: https://www.youtube.com/watch?v=xaa5nmT-zp4
+For a more detailed explanation of this app please refer to the following video: https://www.youtube.com/watch?v=xaa5nmT-zp4